ufz/ogs/Tests/Data/Mechanics/HoekBrown/HoekBrownYieldCriterion.md

     # Check if the error exceeds the threshold
     if mean_error > tolerance:
-        raise ValueError(
-            f"Error exceeds the threshold.
+        msg = f"Error exceeds the threshold.
 Stopping the code.
-Mean Error: {mean_error}" )
+Mean Error: {mean_error}" raise ValueError(
-    else:
+            msg
+        )
     print("Continue with the rest of the code.", "Mean Error:", mean_error)
 ```

 ## Verifications